info-beamer/multiscreen/README.md

 This example code shows a way to play a single video on multiple screens.
-Each of them has to have its own Raspberry PI running info-beamer to display parse of the video.
+Each of them has to have its own Raspberry PI running info-beamer to display part of the video.

 Setting up the screens